yalanyang/LRAPA_v0.1/README.md

 ![](images/APA_workflow.png)

-The complete LRAP manual is available via the [github page](https://yalanyang.github.io/LRAPA_v0.1).
+The complete LRAPA manual is available via the [github page](https://yalanyang.github.io/LRAPA_v0.1).

 **Contributions**

-This package is developed and maintained by Yalan Yang (yangyalan@uchicago.edu) at the Department of Human Genetics, The University of Chicago.
+This package is developed and maintained by Dr. Yalan Yang (yangyalan@uchicago.edu) at [Zhang lab](https://www.zhanglaboratory.org), the Department of Human Genetics, The University of Chicago.
 If you want to contribute the package, please leave an issue.
 Thank you.